 - This marinated green bean salad adds a light alternative to casseroles.

-The recipe is from a fellow blogger’s cookbook, Holiday Slow Cooker.
+The slow cooker turkey breast recipe is from the cookbook, Holiday Slow Cooker.
 She sent me a copy so I made this dish and the sausage-cornbread dressing.
-Both turned out winners!
+Both turned out delicious!

 - 3 pound boneless turkey breast